Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 ### Group Membership

-Shows what group a user belongs to when they log in.
+Records what group a user belongs to when they log in.
 ACSC recommends `Success and Failure` but this is probably not needed if you can easily lookup what groups a user belongs to.

 Volume: Adds an extra `4627` event to every logon.